imouzon/imouzon.github.io/stat430.md

 share: true
 ---

-# STAT 105: Introduction to Statistical Engineering

-# Spring 2016, Section A
+# STAT 430: Empirical Methods for the Computer Sciences

+# Fall 2017

 ## Course Information

 **Basic Information**

--  Meeting Time: Tuesday/Thursday 9:30 - 10:50 AM
+-  Meeting Time: Tuesday/Thursday 2:10 - 3:30 PM
--  Meeting Location: MoleBio 1414
+-  Meeting Location: Lagomarcino Hall W0272
 -  Instructor: Ian Mouzon
--  Course Assistant: Yong Mei
+-  Course Assistant: Haijuan Zhang

 **Ian's Office Hours**

--  Tuesday 11:00 - 12:30 am, Snedecor 3220
+-  Tuesday 9:30 - 10:30 am, Snedecor 3220
--  Wednesday 9:00 - 10:00 am, Snedecor 3220
--  Thursday 11:00 - 12:30 am, Snedecor 3220
+-  Thursday 9:30 - 10:30 am, Snedecor 3220

 *None of these work?
 E-mail me (imouzon@iastate.edu) and we can find a time that works for both of our schedules.*

-**Yong's Office Hours**
+**Haijuan's Office Hours**

--  Wednesday 2:00 - 3:00 pm, Sweeney Hall 3123
+-  _TBD_

 **Syllabus**

-You can view or download the syllabus at this [link](./syllabus_stat105_S16.pdf).
+You can view or download the syllabus at this [link](./doc/syllabus_stat430_S17.pdf).

 ## Course Materials

 ### Practice Exams

    <!-- TO DO -->
-   **Exam I** (Tentatively schedules for ...)
+   **Exam I** (Tentatively schedules for September 26th in class)

    <!-- TO DO -->
-   **Exam II** (Tentatively schedules for ...)
+   **Exam II** (Tentatively schedules for November 6th in class)

    <!-- TO DO -->
-   **Final Exam** (Schedule for ...)
+   **Final Exam**: Friday, December 15th 9:45-11:45 AM

 ### Lecture Notes